hedronvision/bazel-compile-commands-extractor/ImplementationReadme.md

 All this means it's crucial to de-Bazel the command we write to compile_commands.json so clangd can parse it.
 No compiler driver wrappers, Bazel-specific environment variable expansion, etc. All this happens in [extract.py](./extract.py), details there.

-If you see warning messages like "compilation failed" and "index may be incomplete" for almost all entries in the clangd log, it's because clangd is misparsing the command in a way that breaks its ability to understand things.
+If you see warning messages like "compilation failed" and "index may be incomplete" for almost all entries in the clangd log (view in VSCode under Output>clangd), it's because clangd is misparsing the command in a way that breaks its ability to understand things.
 A few messages like this are fine; they come from (poorly-designed) headers that depend on include order.
 (See also note about this in README.md "red underlined include" issue.)

 (This section summarizes learnings originally from the discussion in [this issue](https://github.com/clangd/clangd/issues/654) Chris filed, where a Googler working on LLVM was very helpful.)